Nama ERP DocsNama ERP Docs

 $DATA.categoriesstring[]Unique values from categoryColumn (preserves row order)

 $DATA.seriesobject[]One series per unique label.
-Each has name, type, data.
+Each has name, type, data — plus stack / areaStyle when the corresponding top-level dataMapping fields are set.
 Data arrays are aligned to categories (missing values are 0).
+When percentMode is true, values are normalized per category so each category's series sum to 100.

 Example SQL: